Using the Reactable Live!

 Effects and Filters

-Controllers send control data to the closest object.
+Controllers send control data their closest object.
 There are two main types of controllers: Sequencer and Low Frequency Oscillators (LFO).
-While Sequencers emit note events and trigger the envelopes of other objects, LFO's emit a continuous stream of control data and allow to modulate parameters continuously.
+While sequencers emit note events and trigger the envelopes of other objects, LFO's emit a continuous stream of control data and allow to modulate parameters continuously.

 Global controllers are star shaped and do not connect to any other object.
 They change the behaviour of the whole Reactable application, like global tempo or volume.

 According to the object types there are two different type of connections.
-Audio connections or Control connections.
+Audio connections or control connections.
 They can be distinguished through their appearance.
-Audio connections show the soundwaves generated by the Reactable, while control connections visualize the control data sent.
+Sound connections show the soundwaves generated by the Reactable, while control connections visualize the control data sent.